NaolShow/TheseScripts/README.md

 # TheseScripts
-TheseScripts is a software developed by NaolShow [FR] (ToWolf http://towolf.livehost.fr/)
+TheseScripts is a software developed by NaolShow

 TheseScripts was created to facilitate the installation of scripts for the Mod Tools of Call of Duty: Black Ops 3, and to help beginners install these scripts.
 (And so save time)